Buta no kakuni: Japanese Braised Pork Belly

 • 1 star anise

-We have this with very plain vegetables, like broccoli with wasabi sauce.
-Pickles (oshinko) are good to have too.
+5. We have this with very plain vegetables, like broccoli with wasabi sauce.
+Storebought pickles or homemade 'instant' pickles are good to have too.
 Hot, plain rice is essential.
 To eat, take a small piece and put it on top of your hot rice, and let the sauce and fat sort of melt in.
 A little goes a long way.

 A bit about my mom, Michiko

-She’s in her mid 60s now, but one of the youngest and spryest ladies in her 60s that I know.
-She loves food, but unfortunately since retiring a few years ago she developed a very severe case of IBD (we suspect it’s due to the stress she went through when she was running a busy restaurant in midtown Manhattan), and really has to watch what she eats.
-Nevertheless she really enjoys life…often I’m not sure who’s the mother, she or I!
-Here she is bouncing happily with some buskers at the Nurenberg (Germany) Christmas market last year.
+My mom is now in her 70s (as of April 2013), now, but still one of the youngest and spryest ladies in her 70s that I know - although she's had more problems in recent years with her health unfortunately (she's scheduled for spine surgery next month).
+She loves food, but since retiring a few years ago she developed a very severe case of IBD (we suspect it's due to the stress she went through when she was running a busy restaurant in midtown Manhattan), and really has to watch what she eats.
+Nevertheless she really enjoys life...often I'm not sure who's the mother, she or I!
+Here she is bouncing happily with some buskers at the Nurenberg (Germany) Christmas market in 2006.

 Nurenberg Christmas market - jammin' on the street

 One thing that is great about her is that she brings a fresh sense of enthusiasm to everything.
-Whenever she comes to visit me in Switzerland, I get to see things through her eyes, so that even in the throes of grey, dull winter in Zürich, life seems to be fun again.
-It’s great to have a mother like that.
+Whenever she comes to visit me in Switzerland or now France, I get to see things through her eyes, so that even in the throes of grey, dull winter in Zürich, life seems to be fun again.
+It's great to have a mother like that.

 Sounds delicious.
 I might have to get to my butcher’s shop and pick up some pork belly this weekend and make this.
 Also, your mother sounds like the kind of person the world could do with more of.
 Happy birthday to her.